a blog on life and all the things from my side of the hedge.

 Truthfully though, there are no easy answers.
 We live in a culture that expects us to work invisibly and silently.
 The mental load that mothers carry is real and it is heavy.
 Any choices that make us visible or powerful are going to be met with resistance from both the patriarchial and misogynistic voices we’ve internalized and from all the external voices who would rather we stay hidden in ash so as not to disrupt the status quo.
 Life can be tough and we don’t always have the time, the resources, the energy to tackle the status quo head on.
 That’s ok.
 Only you know how you want to feel, who you want to be, and what the right path is for you to get there.
 Only you know what the best use of your energy and resources is.
 Maybe you have to focus on keeping food on the table and a roof over your heads.
 That’s okay.
 Maybe you have to change one small thing and that will set major change into motion.
 Also okay.
 Maybe you have to do a 180 and walk in a totally new direction than you have before.
 That’s okay too.

-I have big dreams for Hedgecraft Herbals, Birthkeeping & Mothering.
-But I also have the reality of being neurodivergent myself and having two kids who learn at home with me full-time, one of whom has PDA-Autism.
+I have big dreams for Hedgecraft Herbals.
+But I also have the reality of being neurodivergent myself and having two kids who learn at home with me full-time, one of whom is PDA Autistic and the other an ADHD'er.
 A business that might take your average mom seven years to build is probably going to take me many more than seven.
 And I have to be okay with that.
 I can’t force a flower to bloom before its time.
-I would love to attend Kundalini yoga classes weekly but it doesn't work for our family right now so instead I hit repeat on my playlist of fav kundalini mantras.
-I sit in the sunshine and I breathe.
+I would love to attend yoga classes weekly but it doesn't work for our family right now so instead I sit in the sunshine and I breathe.
 I make small choices when I can that help me be the person I want to be.
-My first born is nearly 8 years old and I’m still figuring out who that is.
-Lol.

 All I Know For Sure